make2explore/SenseCraft-AI/README.md

 📕 **YouTube Video Links**

-- This tutorial of Overview of Seeed Studio's SenseCraft AI Tool will be divided in 3 parts
+- This tutorial of Overview of Seeed Studio's SenseCraft AI Tool will be divided in 4 parts

+▶️  [Tutorial] Getting Started with SenseCraft AI - I - 🔗  https://youtu.be/

-▶️  [Tutorial] Getting Started SenseCraft AI Tool  - 🔗  https://youtu.be/
+▶️  [Tutorial] Getting Started with SenseCraft AI - II - 🔗  https://youtu.be/

 ▶️  [Tutorial] How to Train your custom vision AI model using SenseCraft AI Tool - 🔗  https://youtu.be/